PRESS ESC TO CLOSE

 Image credit: Ruffwear

-The vest works by first soaking it in water.
-You then wring it out, put it on your dog, and your pup will stay cool and comfortable for hours.
-When needed, you can simply add more water to the vest by rewetting it using a water bottle.
+To use, soak the vest in water, wring it out, put it on your dog, and your pup will stay cool and comfortable for hours.
+When needed, simply rewet the vest using a water bottle.
+Ruffwear notes that its cooling gear works best in drier climates since humid regions make it harder to soak up additional moisture (aka water).

-The Swamp Cooler goes a step further: it’s made of fabric that has 50+ UPF (Ultraviolet Protection Factor), so your dog stays comfortable and is protected from the sun’s harmful rays.
-From XXS to X Large and currently priced at $79.95.
+The Swamp Cooler is available in sizes From XXS to X Large, it is currently priced at $69.95.
 (Check out these other cooling vests we’ve recommended.)

-For cooling bandanas, Ruffwear has a cooling neck gaiter, or check out ALL FOR PAWS Chill Out Ice Bandana.
+Another option is cooling bandanas.
+Ruffwear has a cooling neck gaiter, or check out All for Paws Chill Out Ice Bandana.
 It works on the same principles as the vest, but it’s lighter and more compact.
 From small to large and priced between $11.99 to $14.99.

 Related: The Best Dog Travel Bags to Carry All Their Supplies